jcrodriguez-dis/vpl-jail-system/docs/source/installation.rst

 The URL of the service is
 \https://yourservername:SECURE_PORT/URLPATH or \http://yourservername:PORT/URLPATH

-:SECURE_PORT and :PORTcan be omitted if using the standard ports numbers.
+:SECURE_PORT and :PORT can be omitted if using the standard ports numbers.

 You can use the jail server URL in the VPL plugin configuration (requiere administration rigths) and, in the *local execution server* settings of a VPL activity.